 1. Fix Your Diet

 Always put food first!
 Popping pills and supplements are not a solution to a bad diet.
 For starters, I’d recommend ditching all that processed food stuff from your diet and replacing it with real foods.
 Definitely get rid of colas and avoid excessive amounts of caffeine (coffee, tea) and alcohol as these cause zinc depletion from the body.
 When my family and switched to a diet of real food our health improved dramatically.
-You can read more about the benefits of real food and how to make it work for your lifestyle in my book Paleo Made Easy.

 4. Magnesium Supplements